lawrennd/talks/_information/information-energy-and-intelligence.md

 \subsection{The Classical Observer}

 \figure{\includediagramclass{\diagramsDir/physics/observer-eye}{60%}}{A classical physics observer: watching from outside the system, never disturbing it.
-Shortly, we will see what happens when the observer steps inside.}{fig:observer-eye}
+Shortly, we will see what happens when the observer steps inside.}{observer-eye}

 \include{_physics/includes/observer-outside.md}
 \include{_physics/includes/observer-inside.md}